Putting Your Money to Work with Carilend

 You will earn a different rate for each loan that you are matched with.
 The system will automatically match you with every loan as long as you have remaining funds allocated to that term.
 The matching email that you receive will indicate what interest rate you are earning on each loan.

-It is best practice for you to diversify your money as widely as possible.
-To achieve maximum diversification, you should allocate your funds evenly 50:50 across both Loan Terms.
+It is best practice for you to diversify your money across both Loan Terms.
+We are currently receiving requests for about 40% short-term loans and 60% medium-term loans.
+Therefore, we currently recommend that you put 40% of your funds in short-term and 60% in long-term.
+Using this split, your funds will be put to work faster.
 If there are any funds left over in Available Funds, they will not be loaned out and not earn you a return.

 Through Carilend, your money will be spread over many Borrowers to ensure that you don’t put all your eggs in one basket.
 You decide on the maximum that you want to lend to any one Borrower.
 You can start lending with chunks as small as B$25, and it is best practice that you don’t put more than 1% of your total money invested through Carilend to any one Borrower.
 The recommended minimum number of loans is 100.
 This approach reduces risk since your funds are diversified over many Borrowers, and the likelihood of many loans defaulting all at once is always lower.
 It is best practice to take the total amount invested and divide by 100.
 Round this amount to the nearest $25 and input the amount into the Maximum Invested per Loan box.
 This maximum can change over time as your investment amount changes.
 Keeping your maximum loan size small reduces your individual Borrower exposure and is another risk mitigation approach.
 That is part of the power of Peer to Peer!